 The analysis undermines the proposition that developments exhibit a common liberalising trajectory, amongst other by finding no uniform trend in national and sectoral policy responses, nor in wage inequality outcomes.

 During the corona situation many of Fafo's employees will be working from home.
 Our employees can be reached on telephone or e-mail.

 We are pleased to announce that we once again can hold seminars on Fafo’s premises at Borggata 2B.
 Our seminars will be in compliance with the Public Health Institute's guidelines concerning number of attendees and social distancing.
-This entails an upper limit of 25 guests in the auditorium.
-All our seminars can be watched as live broadcasts or archived recordings online, on Fafo-tv.
-You can submit questions through the chat feature or text message.
+This entails an upper limit of 25 guests, but all our seminars can be watched as live or archived broadcasts.
 Join our invitation list to receive information and updates.

 Questions can be directed to our information department.